 This New York Times Bestseller has had a lot of parents talking over the years.
-Can it really deliver on its promise to guide you to raise bright, well-mannered children while maintaining a full adult life?
-Well we’ve read the book and had a Book Club Live on Facebook discussing it.
+Can it really deliver on its promise to guide you to raise bright, well-mannered children while maintaining a fulfilling adult life?
+Well, we’ve read the book and had a Book Club Live on Facebook discussing it.
 Watch the video below after Nina’s notes to learn more.

-If you’d like to read the book Bringing Up Bébé but don’t have the time to, read Nina’s Notes below to get the full scoop on each chapter. 🙂
+If you’d like to read the book Bringing Up Bébé (buy it here) but don’t have the time to, read Nina’s Notes below to get the full scoop on each chapter. 🙂

 Nina’s Notes: Bringing Up Bébé